-Photo: 2016 ACT Year Level 4 winner Yi Fei Li and her parents at the ACT National History Challenge awards ceremony
+Photo: 2017 Year Level 4 winners Abbie Ross and Emerson Shannon at the ACT National History Challenge presentation ceremony

 The National History Challenge is an exciting opportunity to engage with history in a creative way.

 - Create a museum exhibit as an individual or group (up to four) using either physical or digital mediums.

 - Write an individual research essay of between 800–1000 words, not including the bibliography.
 A great place to start your research is our website Exploring Democracy

 - Get creative and use other formats such as a performance, multimedia presentation or a website.
 Digital tools and apps such as iMovie, StopMotion Recorder, Thinglink or the History in Place Toolkit can be a great place to start.

 Primary entries are divided into two categories Primary 1 (up to Year 4) and Primary 2 (Years 5 and 6).
 National winners in the Primary 1 category will not be eligible to travel to Canberra; they will receive recognition for the national award in their home state or territory.